Content Workflow for Content Marketing Teams

 - Why do I create content?

 - Who do I create content for?

 - How will this content actually help people (your target audience)?

 Answers to these questions will give you the starting point for your content strategy.
-A content strategy outlines your marketing goals and suggests ways to achieve them.
-It also identifies the core value of the content your team will create.
+A content strategy outlines your marketing goals and defines ways to achieve them.
+It also identifies the core value of the content that your team will create.
 For more on this topic, check out my lengthy post on how to create a content strategy.
 When you finish, sit down and write a content plan for your writers.

 - Content strategy

 2. Perform SEO assessment for your focus keywords

 Focus keywords that you intend to target need to go through SEO validation and assessment.
 During this assessment, your SEO specialist should help you get the answers to the following questions:

 - Is this the right keyword to target?